Battle Ground, Washington

 From beads to bottles...

-Today milk is not delivered to your home, but found and purchased in local grocery stores.
-Instead of glass milk containers, it has evolved from glass to paper, and now paper to plastic milk jugs.
+Today, most of us purchase our milk in our local grocery stores.
+Instead of glass, containers have evolved from glass to paper, and now paper to plastic bottles.

-Andersen Plastics made the transition to paper in 1975, then from paper to plastic in 1980.
-As the industry has changed, Andersen Dairy has changed, as well: developing a plastics side to business now known as Andersen Plastics.
+Andersen Dairy made the transition to paper in 1975, and from paper to plastic in 1980.
+As the industry has changed, Andersen Dairy has changed, as well: developing a plastics business now known as Andersen Plastics.
 Andersen Plastics specializes in both blow molding and plastic injection blow molding.
-We manufacture a variety of plastic bottles and containers for our dairy, as well as containers for businesses located in the Western United States.
+We manufacture a variety of plastic bottles and containers for our dairy, as well as businesses located in the Western United States.